-Son William John "Will" Keough resided in Santa Cruz, CA in 1986.
+Son William John "Will" Keough relocated to California.
+He resided in Santa Cruz, CA in 1986.
 He has one daughter, Jocelyn Keough.

 Son Edward Ewing Keough married Ellen Colgan.
 They lived in Oswego, NY in 1986, and their children are Kathleen Louise Keough and John Colgan Keough.